LINCHPIN

 Workplace exposure, internship opportunities, graduate hiring consideration

-The covenant is revisited monthly.
+The cohort revisits the covenant monthly.
 Participants assess their own adherence and receive feedback from peers and mentors.
-This process is character formation — it develops self-awareness, accountability, and the habit of honest self-assessment.
+This process is character formation.
+It develops self-awareness, accountability, and the habit of honest self-assessment.

 Curriculum Integration

-Character formation is not a separate class.
-It is integrated into every element of the training program.
+Character formation integrates into every element of the training program.

 The Dual-Track Approach